 - (e) in the case of an action for rescission, more than 180 days after the date of the transaction that gave rise to the cause of action; or - (f) in the case of any other action, other than an action for rescission, more than the earlier of (i) 180 days after the prospective investor first had knowledge of the facts giving rise to the cause of action; or (ii) three (3) years after the date of the transaction that gave rise to the cause of action.

 Item 12: Financial Statements

-Following are our audited annual financial statements for the financial year ended December 31, 2024 3 and the auditor's reports thereon and the unaudited financial statements for quarter ending June 30, 2024.
+Following are our audited annual financial statements for the financial year ended December 31, 2024 and the auditor's reports thereon.

 Financial Statements of

 CAMBRIDGE MORTGAGE INVESTMENT CORPORATION